salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 Learn how to use the SDK with the Marketing Cloud Learning App:<br/>
 <a href="https://github.com/salesforce-marketingcloud/LearningAppIos" target="_blank">iOS Learning App</a>

+Sign up for email updates about the JB4A iOS SDK: [Subscribe now](http://pub.s1.exacttarget.com/2ujjacpet3t).<br/><br/>

 ## iOS Version

 For SDK version 4.5.1: Build your app for iOS version 7 or higher.

 When SDK version 4.6.0 is released, iOS 8.1 will be the new minimum deployment target version.
-Build your app for iOS version 8.1 or higher to be compatible with the new version of the JB4A SDK.
+Build your app for iOS version 8.1 or higher to be compatible with the new version of the JB4A SDK.<br/><br/>

 ## Release History